pedestal/pedestal/app/docs/design-spec.md

 began executing.
 Data for the model is received from back-end services, user input or is calculated from other data.

-There are two goals that we have when it comes to managing state:
+There are three goals that we have when it comes to managing state:

 1. control over units of work (transactions)
 2. accurate and consistent change reporting